angular/angular/aio/content/guide/reactive-forms.md

 ### Async vs. sync

-Reactive forms are synchronous while template-driven forms are asynchronous.
+Reactive forms are synchronous, and template-driven forms are asynchronous.

 In reactive forms, you create the entire form control tree in code.
 You can immediately update a value or drill down through the descendants of the parent form